SMOLKEYS/bluearchive-lscom/C3 - Guns, Magic, The Tower and The Shittim Chest.md

 *BOOOOOOOOOOOM*

--but to no avail, as the three orbs strike down each group in unison, exploding and instantly knocking them all out.
+-but to no avail, as the three orbs strike down each group in unison, exploding at full force (well, up until the skill's current upper limit, at least) and instantly knocking them all out.

 ...